Types of Derived lipids, Steroids, Animal sterols, Plant sterols, bile acids, Is cholesterol a derived lipid?

 Cholesterol

-Biomedical importance: Cholesterol is the main sterol in the human body (Nervous tissue, brain, suprarenal gland, and in bile).
+Biomedical importance: Cholesterol is the main sterol in the human body (Nervous tissue, brain, suprarenal gland, and bile).
 It is a major constituent of the plasma membrane.
 It is the precursor of sex hormones, cortical hormones, vitamin D, and bile acids.

 Sources of cholesterol: It is formed in the body from acetyl CoA.
 It is present in the diet: egg yolk, meat, liver, and brain.
 (It occurs in animal fats but not in plant fats).

-Chemistry of cholesterol: It is solid alcohol of 27 C and contains a sterane ring and has a double bond between C5 and C6, It has amphipathic properties which allow it to play a structural role in the membrane and in the outer layer of lipoprotein.
+Chemistry of cholesterol: It is solid alcohol of 27 C and contains a sterane ring and has a double bond between C5 and C6, It has amphipathic properties which allow it to play a structural role in the membrane and the outer layer of lipoprotein.

 Cholesterol derivatives: 7-dehydrocholesterol (Provitamin D3) is stored under the skin and by the effect of ultraviolet rays (in sunlight) it is transformed into cholecalciferol (vit.
 D3)